henry2004y/KeyNotes/contents/stability.md

 __Ideal MHD Approach__

 Now we use a more standard way to treat the kink mode.
-(Section 10.9 of Bellan) Assume we have a plasma column with radius $a$.
+(Section 10.9 [@bellan2008fundamentals]) Assume we have a plasma column with radius $a$.
 Inside the column, we assume infinite conductivity, $\sigma=\infty$; outside the column, we assume vacuum so that we can only have current flow on surface $r=a$.
 Thus, besides the universal background magnetic field in z direction, we also have an azimuthal field due to surface current.
 (You will see later that the decay in $\theta$ actually drives the kink instability.)

 In equilibrium,